module specification

 On successful completion of this module, students will be able to:

-1. Describe the business environment for an organisation operating in a specific sector with relevant data gathering and interpretation (LO1).
+1. Analyse the environment for a specific service sector and organisation with relevant data gathering and interpretation (LO1).

-2. Assess relevant marketing concepts/models available to the selected organisation (LO2)
+2. Assess relevant marketing concepts/models available to the selected service organisation (LO2)

-3. Apply relevant marketing concepts / models to the selected organisation in order to facilitate decision-making processes (LO2).
+3. Apply relevant marketing concepts/models to the selected service organisation to facilitate decision-making processes (LO3).

 Bibliography